Graham Reid | | 5 min read

 Parallel to the Magical History Tour came the CD reissue of all of Bowie’s albums (the ones through EMI anyway) with previously unreleased material, alternate versions and so on.

-A veritable kaleidoscope of characters, as someone probably once observed.
+A veritable kaleidoscope of characters.

-It’s hardly surprising Bowie had been the chameleon – his early singles were attempts to be The Stones (Liza Jane in ’64 as Davie Jones and The King Bees), The Who (You’ve Got a Habit of Leaving in ’65) and The Kinks (Rubber Band in ’66_.
+It’s hardly surprising Bowie had been the chameleon – his early singles were attempts to be The Stones (Liza Jane in ’64 as Davie Jones and The King Bees), The Who (You’ve Got a Habit of Leaving in ’65) and The Kinks (Rubber Band in ’66).

 None of these worked so Bowie hived off into acting, mime classes, Buddhism and just lots of growing up.

-Unwashed and Somewhat Slightly Dazed is a throwback to the r’n’b days but with lines which read in part: “I’ve got eyes in my backside that see electric tomatoes on credit card rye bread” (true).
+Unwashed and Somewhat Slightly Dazed is a throwback to the r’n’b days but with lines which read in part: “I’ve got eyes in my backside that see electric tomatoes on credit card rye bread” (True).

 There are a lot of similar lyrics on this album, which was earnestly titled Man of Worlds Man of Music in America.